 Here we present some of the articles of the Convention on the Rights of the Child in an abbreviated version.

-These rights apply to all children under 18.
+These rights apply to all children under 18 in the world.

-You have the right to life and the right to develop.
+You have the right to life, and to be able to develop.

 You have the right to a name and a nationality.

 You have the right to live with your parents unless it’s bad for you.
 You have the right to be brought up by your parents, if possible.

 You have the right to say what you think.
 Your opinions should be respected in all matters concerning you – at home, at school and by the authorities and the courts.